jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 }
 ```

-### Externalize initial Store Interactions
+### Externalize Initial Store Interactions

-For large applications it might be possible, that there is some rather complex setup necessary to connect the main
+Large applications sometimes include a rather complex setup necessary to connect the main
-application store with lots of smaller, but subdomain specific stores.
+application store with lots of smaller subdomain-specific stores.
 As described within the
-[section](/docs/createstores/#connecting-stores-to-each-other) about store connections, often the `init`-block
+[section](/docs/createstores/#connecting-stores-to-each-other) about store connections, the `init`-block
 of a store is a good place to setup the whole interaction.

-If those initialization expressions grow too large, it is a good advice to use `private` methods to organize those
+If those init expressions grow too large, it is good practice to use `private` methods to organize them in a useful
-expressions in a useful manner.
+manner.

-But sometimes there is the need to really move those calls into some place outside the `Store`-object.

-But the 'handledBy'-functions within a `RootStore` is `protected` and can therefore only be used within the `RootStore`
+But whaf if they need to be moved out of the `Store`-object?
+The 'handledBy'-function within a `RootStore` is
+`protected` and can therefore only be used within the `RootStore` itself or any derived custom store-implementation.
-itself or any derived custom store-implementation.
-A `RootStore` as receiver - e.g. using extension functions or
-apply/run - is not sufficient!
+A `RootStore` as receiver - e.g. using extension functions or apply/run - is not sufficient,
 If you explicitly want to use the store-job outside the `RootStore`, you have to create an extension function
-with `WithJob` receiver an call that function within the `RootStore` wrapped with the new `runWithJob`-function.
+with an `WithJob` receiver and call that function within the `RootStore` wrapped with the new `runWithJob`-function.

 Example:
 ```kotlin